waheedullahkhan001/sync-watch/README.md

-The goal is to be able to play video in sync with your friend(s).
+This is an extention for chrome that should allow the users to play a specific video in a web page in sync with other users in same server.
+> Note: A native host is required for this plugin to work!

-> Work in progress...
+### Work in progress...